Langvann Hydroelectric Power Station

-The Langvann Hydroelectric Power Station (Langvann kraftverk or Langvann kraftstasjon) is a hydroelectric power station in the municipality of Gildeskål in Nordland county, Norway.
-It is sometimes referred to as the Langvatn kraftverk, which should not be confused with the Langvatn Hydroelectric Power Station in Rana.
+The Langvann Hydroelectric Power Station (Langvann kraftverk or Langvann kraftstasjon) is a hydroelectric power station in Gildeskål Municipality in Nordland county, Norway.
+It is sometimes referred to as the Langvatn kraftverk, which should not be confused with the Langvatn Hydroelectric Power Station in Rana Municipality.

 The plant utilizes a drop of 64 m between two lakes: Fellvatnet (Roavggojávrre), regulated between an elevation of 393 m and 333 m, and Langvatnet (Gåddumjávrre), regulated between an elevation of 331 m and 299 m.